 The Harper Joy Theatre has two performance spaces, the 310-seat Alexander Stage and the Freimann Studio Theatre.
 HJT also has an acting studio which serves as its primary acting classroom, a scene shop, a design classroom and computer lab, and a costume shop.

-Hunter Conservatory houses the 75-seat Kimball Auditorium as well as offices for Whitman's Film and Media Studies professors and for part of the Whitman College Technology Services department.
+Hunter Conservatory houses the 75-seat Kimball Auditorium as well as offices for Whitman's Film and Media Studies professors.

 La Casa Hispana (The Spanish House) has five bedrooms and houses an average of seven residents and one Resident Assistant.
 A native speaker also resides in La Casa.